Converting Existing Terraform HCL to CDKTF Python

 if __name__ == "__main__":

 Establish pre-deploy validation hooks.
-Schedule post-deploy drift monitoring via cron jobs.
+Schedule post-deploy drift monitoring.
 Define explicit failure boundaries to prevent partial deployments.

 Validation Steps:

-• Configure pipeline to run cdktf test before cdktf deploy
+• Run cdktf synth then terraform plan before cdktf deploy

 • Implement automated state snapshot restore on pipeline failure